mylesjeffery/finalport/posts/building-this-website-using-gatsby-and-netlify-cms/index.md

 ---
 As my past portfolios were made using Webflow, a visual html/css designer, I knew I needed to develop a new one with my new coding skills.
 I saw this as an opportunity to create a website that expressed my personality through typography, layout, and interaction.
 I also saw it as an opportunity to learn a framework that I had seen been used for many websites I loved: Gatsby.

 Gatsby is a static-site-generator, although their website doesn't describe it as that, it is commonly used to create super fast, lightweight sites built on React.
 It's also a really great developing experience.
-I used Netlify for deployment and I also used their CMS to manage my posts, as I had never worked with a CMS before.
+I used Netlify for deployment and I also used their CMS to manage my posts, as I had never worked with a production grade CMS before.

 Check out the [Github Repo](https://github.com/mylesjeffery/portfolio) if you're interested!